 Assistant Dean for Experiential and Professional Affairs • The University of Texas College of Pharmacy

 Jennifer Ridings-Myhra has worked at The University of Texas College of Pharmacy since June 1986, first as Associate Director of Professional Affairs and since 1995 as Assistant Dean for Experiential and Professional Affairs.
-Her responsibilities at the College include serving as director of the College's state-wide experiential program, other curriculum responsibilities, lecturer in several pharmacy courses, coordinator of the P3 Professional Development Convocation, secretary to the Texas Pharmacy Congress, career counselor, academic advisor to students on academic probation, and other student affairs-related activities.
-She also serves as the College’s liaison to the TSBP and NABP on internship and examination matters, and coordinates activities of the Texas Joint Committee on Internship Programs.
+Her responsibilities at the College include serving as director of the College's state-wide experiential program, other curriculum responsibilities, lecturer in several pharmacy courses, coordinator of the P3 Professional Development Convocation, secretary to the Texas Pharmacy Congress and student affairs-related activities.
+She also serves as the College’s liaison to the TSBP and NABP on internship and examination matters, and coordinates activities of the Texas Consortium on Experiential Programs..

 Professor Rush joined the faculty of the Division of Health Outcomes and Pharmacy Practice in July 2010.
 Her focus is on the Community Introductory Pharmacy Practice Experience in the P3 year where she coordinates the Clinical Skills: Community Care course.
 She teaches the undergraduate course “Drugs in Our Society” and the signature course “The Savvy Healthcare Consumer”.
 She serves as an advisor for three student organizations: UT-APhA-ASP, Project Collaborate and Know Your Medicine.